 - Memory loss, foggy thinking

 - Dinnerware, especially if older or produced in Mexico or China

 - Paint, especially old paint

 - Game meat that could have lead buckshot which can lodge in the intestines

 Even if the FDA, or your government sources, say the levels of lead you encounter are not harmful, do not accept that as your truth.
 Multiple sources of “unharmful” metals can kill you.
 Your body was not designed to manage large or continuous doses of lead or heavy metals.

 Once identified, bringing lead out of the body can be even more debilitating.
 Using a process called chelation for removal can consist of Western medicine, natural medicine or foods.
 Which ever is used, it is best to chelate lead and metals moderately.
-Going too fast can be a harsh process that is frightening and too much to handle.
+Going too fast can be a harsh process that is crazy-making and frightening.
 A slow, well managed detoxification is easier on the body and the organs that have managed the toxicity for too long.

 Chelation therapy, whether intravenous or oral, is meant to bind to the lead and metals so they can be removed from the body as waste.
 During this process it is important to remember that minerals and other essentials can also be chelated and extracted from the body.
-Remember to ask what nutrients and minerals you will need to replace.
-Chelation therapy without replacement supplements can leave you weak and unable to function.
+You will want to replace nutrients and minerals that are lost in the process or a whole new set of issues can be yours.